-Medical cannabis legal in Utah, but not always affordable
+Medical marijuana legal in Utah, but not always affordable

 Similar programs include one in Berkeley, California, for patients making less than $32,000 a year.
 They can access medical cannabis for free at local medical dispensaries through a city ordinance.
 States like Florida and Oregon offer reduced prices for state medical cannabis cards.

 In New Mexico, a longstanding proposal to create a “low-income medical patient subsidy fund” to underwrite medical marijuana purchases failed this year as the state legalized recreational pot during a special session.
-New Mexico does waive taxes that currently apply to medical marijuana sales and the new cannabis excise tax — a discount of nearly 20% in most cases.
+New Mexico soon will waive taxes that currently apply to medical marijuana sales and the new cannabis excise tax for medical patients — a discount of nearly 20% in most cases.

 The lead House sponsor of the successful legalization bill there has vowed to reboot social and economic justice provisions that were stripped from the legislation.